OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_uiextensibilitytutorial.md

     setReadonlyState(this._metadata, this);
     ```

-5. Build the model.
-Go to application, create a new Purchase Order Document, and check the "Order fulfilled?" option before submiting it.
+5. Build the model and go to application, create a new Purchase Order Document, and check the "Order fulfilled?" option before submiting it.
 Now reopen it and verify that all fields are now "read only".